New Policies (Song dynasty)

 The New Policies (新法 (xīnfǎ)), also known as Xining Reforms (熙寧變法; Xining being the first era name used by Emperor Shenzong), Xifeng Reforms (熙豐變法; Xifeng being the portmanteau of the two era names used by Emperor Shenzong, Xining and Yuanfeng) or Wang Anshi Reforms (王安石變法), were a series of reforms initiated by the Northern Song dynasty politician Wang Anshi when he served as minister under Emperor Shenzong from 1069-1076.
 The policies were in force until the emperor's death, then repealed, then enacted again and were a focus of court politics until the end of the Northern Song.
-In some ways, it continued the policies of the aborted Qingli Reforms from two decades earlier.
+In some ways, it continued the policies of the aborted Qingli Reforms from two to three decades earlier.

 Background

 Illustration of Wang Anshi from the Wan Xiao Tang (晩笑堂), 1743.

 Economic context

 Government statistics show that in 1034, 80 percent of the Song dynasty's population consisted of rural households.
 However because the state had given up ownership and distribution of land in the villages and deregulated the markets, the 11th century rural and urban economy saw a great deal of commercialization, privatization of land, and urbanization.
 Around 40–60 percent of the rural households were small farmers who possessed only 20 percent of cultivated land.
 They were unable to secure sufficient income to support their families and took out loans from landowners who possessed 80 percent of the land.
 The interest rate was very high: the government set the ceiling at 100 percent p.a.
 The beneficiaries, the wealthy landowners, were commonly called jianbing zhijia, which has been translated as plutocrats, engrossers, or exploiters and described as "magnates who preyed on the poor and usurped the fiscal prerogatives of the state."